WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 Consulting them about how the placement may impact their garden shows courtesy.
 Failure to do so could lead to penalties or legal issues, such as fines or being required to move the shed.
 Maintaining positive relationships with neighbours also avoids disputes.
 Learn more about laws on fencing between neighbours.

-Too close to the fence will prevent the structure from breathing – wooden sheds in particular.
+Too close to the fence will prevent the wooden storage from breathing.
 This can result in shed condensation, mould build-up, and limited access.
-For instance, it would make it harder for you to manoeuvre bulky equipment, e.g., lawnmowers.
+For instance, it would make it harder for you to get around the back and side of the shed to apply its annual wood treatment.

 Adhere to local regulations and place your shed appropriately.
 Doing so will not only save time and money but also keep your neighbours happy.